 - Don't be scared to meet new people (Very similar post)

-- The ONLY way to speak a language (RANDOM - Very similar post)
+- Is long-term solo travel... lonely?
+(RANDOM - Very similar post)